Bouquets of curves in surfaces: An explicit criterion

 \section{An explicit criterion}

 From the proof of Theorem~\ref{bouquet}, one notices that we did not use all cycle relations as provided by the assumption (ii).
-Up to arranging the correct cyclic order, only linearly many cycle relations (in terms of number of curves) are needed.
+Only linearly many cycle relations (in terms of number of curves) are needed.
 Indeed, inductive application of Proposition~\ref{prop:orderversionofmainresult} yields the following. \begin{corollary} Fix $n\geq 3$.
-Let $c_1,c_2,\ldots,c_n\subset \Sigma$ be simple closed curves at least two of which are non-isotopic.
+Let $c_1,c_2,\ldots,c_n$ be simple closed curves in an oriented compact surface $\Sigma$ at least two of which are non-isotopic.
 Denote the positive Dehn twists along $c_{i}$ by $T_i$.
-Then, the set of $n$ curves $c_1,c_2,\ldots,c_n$ forms a bouquet with cyclic order $c_1<c_2<\cdots <c_n<c_1$ if and only if the $T_i$ satisfy \begin{enumerate} \item [(i'')] the braid relation $T_i T_j T_i=T_{j} T_i T_{j}$ for all $1\leq i<j\leq n$ and \item [(ii'')] the cycle relation $T_{i} T_1 T_{i+1} T_{i} = T_{i+1} T_{i} T_1 T_{i+1}$ or one of its cyclic permutations for all $2\leq i\leq n-1$. \end{enumerate} \end{corollary}
+Then, the set of $n$ curves $c_1,c_2,\ldots,c_n$ forms an oriented bouquet if and only if the $T_i$ satisfy \begin{enumerate} \item [(i'')] the braid relation $T_i T_j T_i=T_{j} T_i T_{j}$ for all $1\leq i<j\leq n$ and \item [(ii'')] the cycle relation $T_{i} T_1 T_{i+1} T_{i} = T_{i+1} T_{i} T_1 T_{i+1}$ or one of its cyclic permutations for all $2\leq i\leq n-1$. \end{enumerate} \end{corollary}

 Universit\"at Bern, Sidlerstrasse 5, CH-3012 Bern, Switzerland

 ETH Z\"urich, R\"amistrasse 101, CH-8092 Z\"urich, Switzerland

 Universit\"at Bern, Sidlerstrasse 5, CH-3012 Bern, Switzerland